 - Education - Supports education training and research in the field of safe prescribing

 The Committee also supports several organisations in the following ways:

-- British National Formulary For Children (BNF-C) - Inputs into the policy issues surrounding the development of the BNF-C and supports the production of future editions.
-BNF-C information is available to most RCPCH members via Paediatric Care Online (PCO UK)
+- British National Formulary For Children (BNFC) - Inputs into policy issues on the development of this formulary and supports the production of future editions.
+BNFC information is available to most RCPCH members via Paediatric Care Online (PCO UK)

-- Medicines for Children - Assists with the development of the Medicines for Children leaflets.
-These provide practical and reliable information, covering more than 100 medicines, and are accompanied by instructional films related to the use of medicines in children
+- Medicines for Children - Assists with the development of this resource, which has practical and reliable information and videos for parents, covering more than 100 medicines

-- NIHR Clinical Research Network (CRN): Children Specialty - The Children Specialty is one of over 30 specialties in the NIHR, bringing together communities of clinical practice to provide national networks of research expertise, and working to support the implementation of research into NHS practice.
-The Medicines Committee supports the function of the NIHR-CRN: Children in relation to research opportunities and implications for practice
+- NIHR Clinical Research Network (CRN): Children Specialty - This is is one of over 30 specialties in the NIHR, bringing together communities of clinical practice to provide national networks of research expertise, and working to support the implementation of research into NHS practice.
+We support its function in relation to research opportunities and implications for practice

-- Meds IQ - Provides input into the governance and management of Meds IQ, an online resource designed to improve medications safety in paediatric research and practice
+- Meds IQ - Provides input into the governance and management of this online resource, which aims to improve medications safety in paediatric research and practice

 For more information about the Medicines Committee please email: firstname.lastname@example.org